 Cornerstone: The Song of Tyrim is a solid RPG adventure that packs a fairly lengthy campaign despite feeling a bit simplistic at times.
 It's a title that I'm sure all ages will easily enjoy and it's got a brighter look to it which matches that feeling.
 I loved the crafting system as far as making your own tools though I wish the resource collection system was a bit better done as it felt odd with so many required items basically everywhere.
 The characters you meet in the game do have some charm to them though I felt better presentation could have been done there as well.
 The sailing aspects were a lot of fun so fans of that aspect will enjoy it with a bit of Wind Waker style to it I want to say.
 Complaints aside it's a solid RPG game packing many hours of potential gameplay and adventures to be had.

-Review Done on Cornerstone: The Song of Tyrim for PC
+Cornerstone: The Song of Tyrim for PC

 Review code provided by Phoenix Online Studios